Early Warning Honey Tokens

 Why does early warning detection matter?

 Mandiant's M-Trends 2025 report found that 57% of organisations discovered their breaches through external notification rather than internal detection.
 Fourteen percent learned they were compromised when attackers sent ransom notes.
-Despite continued investment in EDR, NDR, and SIEM, attackers operating with valid credentials look identical to authorised users.
+Despite continued investment in EDR, NDR, and SIEM, attackers operating with valid credentials tend to look rather identical to authorised users.

 Early Warning Detection for Credential Theft: Why Behavioral Analysis Fails